A-shazli/Digit_recocnizer_paint_app/README.md

 # Digit Recocnizer Paint App

-## A simple paint app where drawn numbers are classified using a Conv-net (Softmax calssifier was used)
+## A simple paint app where drawn numbers are classified using a Conv-net (Softmax classifier was used)

 [recog.webm](https://user-images.githubusercontent.com/61319952/190704280-12e0e2a9-3514-4a60-b2ed-4efb51d5e209.webm)